Learn how residential proxies work, from ISP-assigned IP routing and backconnect gateways to session management and why sites can't detect them.

 Practical Implications for Proxy Users

 For account management or session-dependent workflows, use sticky sessions with an appropriate TTL.
-Match the session duration to the expected length of the user journey.
+Match session duration to the expected length of the user journey.
 If a typical login-and-browse session lasts 10 minutes, set a 15-minute sticky session to include buffer time.

 The Full Picture: Why Architecture Matters